angular/angular/aio/content/guide/view-encapsulation.md

 When using the emulated view encapsulation, Angular pre-processes all the component's styles so that they are only applied to the component's view.

-In the DOM of a running Angular application, elements belonging to components using the emulated view encapsulation present some extra attributes attached to them:
+In the DOM of a running Angular application, elements belonging to components using emulated view encapsulation have some extra attributes attached to them:

 <code-example format="html" language="html">
 &lt;hero-details _nghost-pmm-5>